Infectious Agents and Cancer Epidemiology Research Webinar Series

 Helicobacter pylori and Colorectal Cancer: What Is the Association?

-Dr. Epplein is a cancer epidemiologist who studies modifiable risk factors in underserved populations, with a focus on the association of infection and cancer.
+Meira Epplein is a cancer epidemiologist who studies modifiable risk factors in underserved populations, with a focus on the association of infection and cancer.
+She is Co-Leader of the Cancer Control and Population Sciences Program at Duke Cancer Institute and Associate Professor of Population Health Sciences in the Duke University Medical Center.
 Dr. Epplein’s research program is centered around the bacteria Helicobacter pylori, a spiral, gram-negative bacterium that infects approximately 50% of the world’s population and is the single leading carcinogenic infectious agent.
 Her research seeks to understand the heterogeneity of H. pylori, to determine the most toxigenic forms of the bacteria in order to identify the highest risk populations to be targeted for antibiotic therapy, which has been shown to be effective for risk reduction.
 At the same time, she is committed to furthering understanding of the co-factors involved in both H. pylori-associated disease risk and benefit.
 Dr. Epplein has three large NIH-funded grants to explore the epidemiology of H. pylori heterogeneity, including an R01 to further investigate, in a large consortium of prospective cohorts across the United States, the novel finding of host immune response to H. pylori protein-specific antibodies and the risk of colorectal cancer.
 She is also PI of the pilot study, DISH: The Durham Initiative for Stomach Health, which partners with Durham, North Carolina community members to educate and screen for H. pylori among high-risk individuals and to more finely characterize the prevalence of infection with H. pylori locally and the opportunities for targeted eradication therapy.

 Understanding Mechanisms of HIV Persistence During Antiretroviral Therapy (ART)